Atmosphere-breathing electric propulsion: Principle of operation

-An ABEP is composed by an intake and an electric thruster: rarefied gases which are responsible for drag in low Earth orbit (LEO) and low and very low Earth orbit (VLEO), are used as the propellant.
-This technology would ideally allow S/Cs to orbit at very low altitudes (< 400 km around the Earth) without the need of on-board propellant, allowing longer time missions in a new section of atmosphere's altitudes.
-This advantage makes the technology of interest for scientific missions, military and civil surveillance services as well as low orbit even lower latecy communication services than Starlink.
+An ABEP is composed by an intake and an electric thruster: rarefied gases which are responsible for drag in low Earth orbit (LEO) and very low Earth orbit (VLEO), are used as the propellant.
+This technology would ideally allow spacecraft to orbit at very low altitudes (< 400 km around the Earth) without the need of on-board propellant, allowing long time missions in a new section of atmosphere's altitudes.
+This advantage makes the technology of interest for scientific missions, military and civil surveillance services as well as low orbit communication services with even lower latency than Starlink.

 A special intake will be used to collect the gas molecules and direct them to the thruster.
 The molecules will then be ionized by the thruster and expelled from the acceleration stage at a very high velocity, generating thrust.
 The electric power needed can be provided by the same power subsystems developed for the actual electric propulsion systems, likely a combination of solar arrays and batteries, though other kind of electric power subsystems can be considered.
 An ABEP could extend the lifetime of satellites in LEO and VLEO by compensating the atmospheric drag during their time of operation.
-The altitude for an Earth-orbiting ABEP can be optimised between 120-250 km.
+The altitude for an Earth-orbiting ABEP can be optimised between 120–250 km.
 This technology could also be utilized on any planet with atmosphere, if the thruster can process other propellants, and if the power source can provide the required power, e.g. sufficient solar irradiation for the solar panels, such as Mars and Venus, otherwise other electric power subsystems such as a space nuclear reactor or radioisotope thermoelectric generator (RTG) have to be implemented, for example for a mission around Titan.